 Non-standard services or alternative terms may be available by negotiation, subject to the service provider's statutory obligations regarding price discrimination.

-Notes on services
+Notes on available capacity

 |Policies, Procedures and Requirements||